mskorsur/NodeStartProject/README.md

  2)Implemented authentication and authorisation.
 New login and register paths can now be handled and allow a user to log in using his username and password or register with the same data plus an e-mail address.
 New users are directly saved to the database, and retrieved when they attempt to log in.
-For password encryption, a module called password-hash had been used, so that only a hash print is saved in database and looked up for comparison when a user tries signing in, instead of a plaintext password value.
+For password encryption, a module called bcrypt-nodejs had been used, so that only a hash print is saved in database and looked up for comparison when a user tries signing in, instead of a plaintext password value.
 For now, each new user has a default role of a basic member which grants him access to students data and allows him to post new students.
 If a guest tries to bypass login step to enter /data or /send path, they're being redirected to the login page.
 Still need to figure out what other roles should there be and what